-SECTION 5 - CAPACITY MARKET
+SECTION 5 - CAPACITY MARKETS

-Each organization serving PJM load must meet its capacity obligations by acquiring capacity resources through the PJM Capacity Market where load serving entities (LSEs) must pay the locational capacity price for their zone.
-LSEs can affect the financial consequences of purchasing capacity in the capacity market by constructing generation and offering it into the capacity market, by developing demand-side resources and offering them into the capacity market, or constructing transmission upgrades and offering them into the capacity market.
+Each organization serving PJM load must meet its capacity obligations by acquiring capacity resources through the PJM Capacity Market, where load serving entities (LSEs) must pay the locational capacity price for their zone.
+LSEs can affect the financial consequences of purchasing capacity in the capacity market by constructing generation and offering it into the capacity market, by entering into bilateral contracts, by developing demand-side resources and offering them into the capacity market, or constructing transmission upgrades and offering them into the capacity market.